-- Physician Doctors of medicine (M.D.), osteopathy (D.O.), podiatric medicine (D.P.M.) and for certain specified services covered by this Plan, doctors of dental surgery (D.D.S.), medical dentistry (D.M.D.), optometry (O.D.), chiropractic (D.C.), and Oriental Medicine (O.M.D.). - Qualified Clinical Psychologist An individual who has earned either a Doctoral or Masters Clinical Degree in psychology or an allied discipline and who is licensed or certified in the state where services are performed (such as Licensed Professional Counselors). - Nurse Midwife A person who is certified by the American College of Nurse Midwives or is licensed or certified as a nurse midwife in states requiring licensure or certification. - Nurse Practitioner / Clinical Specialist A person who - 1) Has an active R.N. license in the United States; - 2) Has a baccalaureate or higher degree in nursing; and - 3) Is licensed or certified as a nurse practitioner or clinical nurse specialist in states requiring licensure or certification. - Clinical Social Worker A social worker who - 1) Has a Masters or Doctoral Degree in social work; - 2) Has at least two years of clinical social work practice; and - 3) In states requiring licensure, certification, or registration, is licensed, certified, or registered as a social worker where the services are rendered. - Nursing School Administered Clinic A clinic that is - 1) Licensed or certified in the state where the services are performed; and - 2) Provides ambulatory care in an outpatient setting primarily in rural or inner city areas where there is a shortage of physicians.
+- Physician Doctors of medicine (M.D.), osteopathy (D.O.), podiatric medicine (D.P.M.) and for certain specified services covered by this Plan, doctors of dental surgery (D.D.S.), medical dentistry (D.M.D.), optometry (O.D.), chiropractic (D.C.), and Oriental Medicine (O.M.D.). - Qualified Clinical Psychologist An individual who has earned either a Doctoral or Masters Clinical Degree in psychology or an allied discipline and who is licensed or certified in the state where services are performed (such as Licensed Professional Counselors). - Nurse Midwife A person who is certified by the American College of Nurse Midwives or is licensed or certified as a nurse midwife in states requiring licensure or certification. - Nurse Practitioner / Clinical Specialist A person who - Has an active R.N. license in the United States; - Has a baccalaureate or higher degree in nursing; and - Is licensed or certified as a nurse practitioner or clinical nurse specialist in states requiring licensure or certification. - Clinical Social Worker A social worker who - Has a Masters or Doctoral Degree in social work; - Has at least two years of clinical social work practice; and - In states requiring licensure, certification, or registration, is licensed, certified, or registered as a social worker where the services are rendered. - Nursing School Administered Clinic A clinic that is - Licensed or certified in the state where the services are performed; and - Provides ambulatory care in an outpatient setting primarily in rural or inner city areas where there is a shortage of physicians.
 Services billed by these clinics are considered outpatient "office" services rather than facility charges. - Physician Assistant A person who is licensed, registered or certified in the state where services are performed. - Licensed Professional Counselor or Master's Level Counselor A person who is licensed, registered, or certified in the state where services are performed.

-- Audiologist A person who is licensed, registered or certified in the state where services are performed. - Licensed Acupuncturist (L.Ac.)
-An individual who has completed the required schooling and licensure to perform acupuncture in the state where services are performed (see definition of acupuncture, page 33). - Massage Therapist An individual who has completed the required schooling and licensure or certification to perform massage therapy in the state where services are performed.

-Medically underserved areas.
+- Dietician A professional who, in states requiring licensure, certification or registration, is licensed, certified, or registered as a dietician where the services are performed. - Nutritionist A professional who, in states requiring licensure, certification or registration, is licensed, certified, or registered as a nutritionist where the services are performed. - Audiologist A person who is licensed, registered or certified in the state where services are performed. - Licensed Acupuncturist (L.Ac.)
+An individual who has completed the required schooling and licensure to perform acupuncture in the state where services are performed (see definition of acupuncture, page 34). - Massage Therapist An individual who has completed the required schooling and licensure or certification to perform massage therapy in the state where services are performed. - Medically underserved areas.
 Note: We cover any licensed medical practitioner for any covered service performed within the scope of that license in states OPM determines are "medically underserved".
-For 2006, the states are: Alabama, Alaska, Arizona, Idaho, Kentucky, Louisiana, Mississippi, Missouri, Montana, New Mexico, North Dakota, South Carolina, South Dakota, West Virginia, and Wyoming.
+For 2007, the states are: Alabama, Arizona, Idaho, Kentucky, Louisiana, Mississippi, Missouri, Montana, New Mexico, North Dakota, South Carolina, South Dakota, Texas, West Virginia, and Wyoming.